This post contains affiliate links. Please see our disclosure policy.

 A lamb burger topped with arugula and fig preserves, in a brioche bun, on a blue plate

 Top these burgers with a big ‘ol dollop of fig preserves (SO good!) and a handful of fresh arugula.
 I love using the fig preserves here because it makes these burgers feel really fancy without you having to make any fancy sauces from scratch.
-Sometimes ya just need something quick!
+Sometimes ya just need something quick, like these or my Grilled Wisconsin Cheesesteaks

 A lamb burger cut in half, with cheese oozing out, topped with fig preserves and arugula, with a brioche bun, on a blue plate